Authentication

 If a status code of 401 is returned on a request for data using an access_token, the next step is to use the refresh_token to acquire a new access_token.

 If a status code of 400 is returned when exchanging a refresh_token, that refresh_token is no longer valid.
-Potential reasons include:
+Potential reasons include but are not limited to:

 • the user has revoked the app's authorization